Isiah Kiner-Falefa Player Props: Yankees vs. Angels

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is batting .251 with seven doubles, a triple, five home runs and 14 walks.
+- Kiner-Falefa has seven doubles, a triple, five home runs and 16 walks while hitting .254.

-- Kiner-Falefa has driven home a run in 14 games this season (20.9%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on two occasions..
+- Kiner-Falefa has driven home a run in 14 games this year (20.6%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.